 - presenting workable solutions from all over the world and connecting these ideas to available technical and financial resources.

 - supporting best in class climate protection projects from all over the world.

 - serving as a "matchmaker" - we connect players from business, finance, NGOs and local & national governments committed to collaborating on sustainable projects.

-We talk to real Climate Action Heros, who are role models and inspire more and more people to become enthusiastic about active climate protection.
+Arnold Schwarzenegger talks to real Climate Action Heros, who are role models and inspire more and more people to become enthusiastic about active climate protection.